fairfriend92/alzheimer_mri_cnn/README.md

 - ground-truth labels
 - model predictions and confidence scores

-This design decouples model training from data analysis, allowing notebooks to operate purely on structured data.
+This design decouples model training from data analysis, allowing notebooks to operate purely on meta-data.

 ## Notebooks Overview